Enterprise A/B Testing Software: Your Ultimate Digital Customer Experience Tool

 While these may seem like extreme examples, margins and lead quality are crucial considerations for many businesses, so it would be risky to ignore these and concentrate blindly on your conversion rate.

-So, what does this mean for your A/B testing plan?
+So, what does this mean for an A/B testing plan that is for the enterprise?
 It means look beyond the vanity metrics and headline figures.
 Don’t take an improved conversion rate as gospel that a winning variation will bring long-term benefit to your business.

 It can also be tempting to rely on averages when looking at your results, but you will want to segment your data to get real learnings.
 A simple example is making sure you know how your A/B tests affect users on different devices, or observing the impact on new versus returning visitors.
 Understand which audience segments are most important to your business and make sure you drill down to analyze your results across these segments.